miroesli/.dotfiles/ARCH_INSTALL.md

 $ fdisk -l
 ```

-check how much free space it has using gdisk -l /dev/sd`X` (replace x with the letter from any listed from the previous command.)
+2. Check how much free space it has using gdisk -l /dev/`diskname` (replace `diskname` with the disk you decided on from the previous command.)

 Start partitioning the disk drive that you determined above.